Giannis Antetokounmpo’s $1.8 Million Wisconsin Mansion Was Previously Owned by 2 Former Bucks

 Giannis’ million-dollar home has developed quite a Bucks-themed lineage over the years.

-In 2015, when the house was approximately 10 years old, Michael Carter-Williams bought the property for a cool $1.65 million.
-The 2013-14 Rookie of the Year was traded to Milwaukee in February 2015 and purchased the home soon after.
+In 2015, reports the LA Times, when the house was about 10 years old, Michael Carter-Williams bought the property for a cool $1.65 million.
+The 2013-14 Rookie of the Year was traded to Milwaukee in February 2015 and bought the home soon after.
 However, he was traded to the Chicago Bulls in October 2016.

 One month after his departure, Carter-Williams sold the house to veteran forward Mirza Teletovic for $1.6 million.
 The Bosnian needed a place to live after signing a three-year deal with Milwaukee that summer for $31.5 million.
 But his time with the Bucks was also short-lived after the team waived him in March 2018.